 Is NordVPN torrent-freak?

+From our torrent VPN test.
 Yes, have a look!

 Subscribe to NordVPN to enjoy torrenting without limits and caps on their bandwidth.